From Fear to Freedom: A Guide to Navigating Jealousy and Discomfort in ENM Relationships

 My first experience with rock climbing was a lesson in fear.
 As a fifteen-year-old, I ignored the terror that kept me awake for days and joined my friends.
 The moment my hands touched the cold rock, the fear became my reality.
 By 30 feet up, a flood of irrational scenarios consumed me.
 My belayer, an expert climber, was a distant, untrustworthy voice.
 Surely he didn't see the danger I saw.
 He didn't understand how impossible this was for me.

-This is a perfect parallel to how we often see a partner's calm in the face of our own emotional storm.
+This offers a strong parallel to how we often see a partner's calm in the face of our own emotional storm.
 We interpret their ease not as a sign of their trust in the process, but as evidence that they don't grasp the severity of our feelings.
 Their confidence feels like carelessness.

 Exhausted from clinging, I had used every ounce of strength not to climb, but to simply not fall.
 This is the illusion of control that fear provides.
 I thought that by gripping the rock with all my might, I was making myself safer.
 In reality, I was just draining the energy I needed to actually move upward.
-This is often how our first steps into non-monogamy feel.
-We are tethered by agreements (the rope), but our internal fear makes us cling to rigid rules and expectations.
+This is how a person’s or a couple’s first steps into non-monogamy may feel.
+We are tethered by agreements (the rope), but our internal fear can make us cling to rigid rules and expectations.
 We expend all our energy trying to prevent a fall—trying to control every variable and manage every potential outcome—leaving no strength to actually enjoy the climb, to connect, or to grow.
 The very act of trying to avoid pain consumes us, ensuring we experience no joy.

 The Shaking Cables on Half Dome: When a Partner's Joy Feels Like a Threat